Posture Podiatry Chiropody

 What to expect in your consult?

-On arrival, you’ll be greeted with a smile and invited to enjoy a complimentary mineral foot bath with essential oils or a beautiful herbal tea.
+On arrival, you’ll be greeted with a smile and invited to enjoy a complimentary foot massage or a nice cup of coffee, tea or hot chocolate.
 (Say yes when offered… we love spoiling our clients!)

 You’ll meet your podiatrist, who will listen to your history, work with you to perform a thorough assessment and begin treatment to get to the bottom of your concerns.

 Your time is valuable, so you can complete your client forms either in person or online before your appointment to make things run smoothly.
 If you have any questions at all, please feel free to ask.
 We’re here to help!

 We’ll stay in touch by sending personal emails or SMS (not bulk spam), and also ask for feedback after your appointments so we can continue to improve our service to you.

 • Heel pain, arch pain and forefoot pain